brianreumere/gandi-automatic-dns/README.md

 ln -s /home/brian/git/gandi-automatic-dns/gad /home/brian/bin/gad
 ```

-To set up a crontab entry to run `gad` on a schedule, store your API key in the file `~/.gandiapi` (run `chmod 600 ~/.gandiapi` to make sure no other users have permissions to this file), and then run `crontab -e` and add a line similar to the following (this example will run `gad` every 15 minutes and update the `@` and `www` records of your domain):
+To set up a crontab entry to run `gad` on a schedule, store your API key in the `~/.gandiapi` file (run `chmod 600 ~/.gandiapi` to make sure no other users have permissions to this file), and then run `crontab -e` and add a line similar to the following (this example will run `gad` every 15 minutes and update the `@` and `www` records of the domain `example.net`):

 ```
-0,15,30,45 * * * * /home/brian/bin/gad -5 -i em0 -d EXAMPLE.COM -r "@ www"
+0,15,30,45 * * * * /home/brian/bin/gad -5 -i em0 -d example.net -r "@ www"
 ```

-If you have [issues with the `openssl s_client` command hanging](https://github.com/brianreumere/gandi-automatic-dns/issues/31), and you have access to the `timeout` utility from coreutils, you can precede the path to the `gad` command with something like `timeout -k 10s 60s` (to send a `TERM` signal after 60 seconds and a `KILL` signal 10 seconds later if it's still running).
+If you have [issues with the `openssl s_client` command hanging](https://github.com/brianreumere/gandi-automatic-dns/issues/31), and you have access to the `timeout` utility from GNU coreutils, you can precede the path to the `gad` command with something like `timeout -k 10s 60s` (to send a `TERM` signal after 60 seconds and a `KILL` signal 10 seconds later if it's still running).

-The v5/LiveDNS API [allows up to 1000 requests per minute](https://api.gandi.net/docs/reference/) and [the legacy API has a limit of 30 requests every 2 seconds, documented here](https://docs.gandi.net/en/reseller/faq/index.html), so you should be able to run `gad` more frequently than every 15 minutes (when no record updates are required, `gad` makes one API call per record, and one additional call when using the legacy API to get the active zone ID).
+The v5/LiveDNS API [allows up to 1000 requests per minute](https://api.gandi.net/docs/reference/) and [the legacy API has a limit of 30 requests every 2 seconds](https://docs.gandi.net/en/reseller/faq/index.html), so you should be able to run `gad` more frequently than every 15 minutes (when no record updates are required, `gad` makes one API call per record, and one additional call when using the legacy API to get the active zone ID).

 Command-line usage
 ==================